Gritting & Clearing Snow

 - Bay Road Junction, Shreen Way

-Dorset District Council is responsible for the salting route, this consist of major highways and important community areas such as schools & hospitals.
+Dorset District Council is responsible for the salting route, this consists of major highways and important community areas such as schools & hospitals.